 Get help if you need it.
 Don't fall behind or it will just get worse.
-If you are having difficulty, see a math tutor at the Center for Academic Excellence, or see your professor.
+If you are having difficulty, see a math tutor at the Student Success Center, or see your professor.
 Whatever you do, do not delay.
 If you fail to understand the current topic, you will not understand the next topics.

 - Algebra Review Problems

 - Maple Tutorial

 - Performance Expectations